-- is intended for connecting current transformers with secondary currents of ../1 A and ../5 A. - does not measure DC. - has current measurement inputs that are loaded with 120 A for 1 second.
+- is intended for connecting current transformers with secondary currents of .../1 A and .../5 A. - does not measure DC. - has current measurement inputs that can be loaded with 120 A for 1 second.

-The factory-set current transformer ratio is 5/5 A and must be adapted to the current transformer employed if necessary.
+The factory default for the current transformer ratio is 5/5 A and must be adapted to the current transformer employed if necessary.